MortalKommit/DE_Extra03_webserver_azure/README.md

 az ad sp create-for-rbac -n "PackerApp" --role Contributor --scopes /subscriptions/{subscriptionId}
 ```

 3. Store the generated client id/application id, subscription id, and client secret in environment variable.
 These will be used to authenticate packer.
-For terraform we authenticate via Azure CLI Login.
-Use az login to open a browser window for authentication.
+For terraform authentication can be done via Azure CLI Login by running az login to open a browser window, or
+by using a service principal.
+The code template for this project uses a service principal.

 4. Azure has to be configured as a provider for Terraform before it can be used to create resources.
 Run the command
 ```